waynodiablo/Oystercard/battle_ships_web/04_http_verbs.md

-# HTTP II: GET / POST Requests
+# HTTP III: GET / POST Requests

 [Back to the Challenge Map](00_challenge_map.md)

 So far we've seen that HTTP is used as a means of communicating between clients and servers.
 We've composed HTTP *requests* that ask a server for information in the form of a web page.
 In the language of HTTP, this kind of request is typically done as a **GET** request: a request that "gets" information.
-There are, however, other kinds of request **methods** we can use, such as **POST**.
+As we have seen, with a get request, it is possible to pass parameters in the query string.
+This can cause the server to respond in a specific way.
+Typically, however, the data we communicate in a query string is not persisted.
+There are other kinds of request **methods** we can use, such as **POST**.

 In this challenge you will learn the different use-cases for two of HTTP methods, GET and POST.